yanofsky/dump1090-stream-parser/Readme.md

 ### Callsigns VIEW

-The view `callsigns` provides a mapping of callsigns to the hex_ident that should be present in every message.
-Callsigns are (mostly) human readable identifiers... usually the flight identifier for commercial flights (e.g. UAL1601), or the registration number ("N number" in the US) for private flights.
+The view `callsigns` provides a per day mapping of callsigns to the hex_ident that should be present in every message.
+Callsigns are (mostly) human readable identifiers... usually the flight number for commercial flights (e.g. UAL1601), or the registration number ("N number" in the US) for private flights.